BVLC/caffe/examples/mnist/readme.md

 which you can deploy as a trained model in your application, if you are training on a real-world application dataset.

-### Using the model to make predictions
+## Using the model to make predictions

 Ideally you would create your own image, maybe with a drawing program or by scanning your own hand-written digit.
 Alternatively you can use examples from the testing dataset, we provided 3 helper scripts to do just that.

     cd $CAFFE_ROOT/examples/mnist

-First extract a hundred images from the MNIST dataset as numpy arrays of dimmension (100,28,28,1).
+First extract a hundred images from the MNIST dataset as numpy arrays of dimension (100,28,28,1).
 This is practical to deal with the single-channel gray level image.

     ./mnist_examples.py

 The script should have written the array in a file `mnist-predict-100-twos.npy`.
 Now you can make predictions using the model you just trained.
 Notice the classifier options can be edited, for instance if you are not using GPU.
+Also to be able to deal with single-channel image we set the swap_channel to channel 0.

     ./classify_mnist.sh

 The script should output a hundred predictions in file `predictions.npy`.
 This can be read using a simple pretty-printer that we provide :

-    ./read_predictions.py predictions.npy
+    ./read_npy predictions.npy

 And here we go, almost all the predictions predict the right figure.
 The output format is one row per input image, each vector displaying probabilities for each class.